t-sivakami/ProductSubscription/ReadMe.txt

 - There is a website where the home page is a landing page with a call to action "subscribe"

 Case1:
 - Upon clicking "Subscribe" user will be taken to  signUp
 - Once signedIn, the user will be redirected to payment page to fill card details.
-- Upon successfull payment, products page will be shown.
+- Upon successful payment, products page will be shown.
 - Adding products to card and payment will be worked upon.

 Case2: (to check workflow if payment is not done after signUp)
 - Once signedIn, the user will be redirected to payment page to fill card details.
 - Click on "products" link from header.
 - User will be asked to "Subscribe"
-- Upon clicking "subscribe" buttong , user will be taken to payment page.
+- Upon clicking "subscribe" button , user will be taken to payment page.
-- Upon successfull payment, products page will be shown.
+- Upon successful payment, products page will be shown.

-Sase3:
+Case3:
 - Once loggedIn user can add products ( considering admins ).
-This has been implemented for testing pupose.
+This has been implemented for testing purpose.
 - Role based authentication will be implemented later.

 Notes